philnash/philna.sh/src/content/blog/2023-09-05-nodejs-supports-dotenv.md

 * You cannot currently use [multiline values](https://github.com/motdotla/dotenv#multiline-values)
 *  You cannot use [variable expansion](https://github.com/motdotla/dotenv-expand)
 *  You can only specify one file at a time.
-Node.js will only use the last flag passed, so in the following example, only the variables from `./.env.development` will be used:
+Node.js will only use the last flag passed, so in the following example, only the variables from `.env.development` will be used:
     ```sh
-    node --env-file ./.env --env-file ./.env.development
+    node --env-file .env --env-file .env.development
     ```

 There is more work to be done, and some of these features may be added.
 You can [follow the discussion on GitHub here](https://github.com/nodejs/node/issues/49148).